1st IAA Planetary Defense Conference:Protecting Earth from Asteroids

-The Planetary Defense Conference, with a strong focus on student participation, will be held in Europe for the first time during the week of April 27, 2009 in Granada, Spain.
+The Planetary Defence Conference, with a strong focus on student participation, will be held for the first time in Europe the week of April 27, 2009 in Granada, Spain.

-The 1st IAA Planetary Defense Conference: Protecting Earth from Asteroids , co-sponsored by the European Space Agency, is the follow-on to two previous Planetary Defense Conferences held in 2004 in Los Angeles and 2007 in Washington, D.C.
-Details on the 2004 and 2007 conferences can be found here.
+The 1st IAA Planetary Defense Conference: Protecting Earth from Asteroids, co-sponsored by the European Space Agency, is the follow-on to two previous planetary defense conferences held in 2004 in Los Angeles and 2007 in Washington, D.C.
+Details on the 2004 and 2007 conferences can be found on: http://www.planetarydefense.info.

 The 2009 meeting will bring together worldwide experts to discuss: